 This Cremation Authority wishes it to be known that it considers the interests of the bereaved family and the baby or infant left in our care to be the central focus of our attention.
-This will be reflected in all of our administrative and operational practices and procedures.
+This will be reflected in all of our administrative and operational practices and procedures which are dictated by the National Committee on Infant Cremation which operates under the control of the Scottish Government.